SonOfADev/memes_vs_notes/README.md

-This is a NumPy and Pytorch implementation of deep neural network todifferentiate between memes and notes and a PyTorch implementation of convolutional neural network to do the same
+This is a NumPy and Pytorch implementation of deep neural network to differentiate between memes and notes and a PyTorch implementation of convolutional neural network to do the same